Rally of Congolese Ecologists – The Greens

-The Rally of Congolese Ecologist-The Greens (Rassemblement des Écologistes Congolais, les verts, or REC- LES VERTS) is a Green party in the Democratic Republic of the Congo.
+The Rally of Congolese Ecologist-The Greens (abbreviated REC- LES VERTS; Rassemblement des Écologistes Congolais, les verts) was a Green party in the Democratic Republic of the Congo.
 It was founded by Faustin Kiembwa Tabena on June 15, 2001.

-In the 2006 general elections, a REC-LES VERTS candidate for the National Assembly, Mpaka Mawete Ruffin, gained the single-member seat of Kimvula in Bas-Congo.
+In the 2006 general elections, the party gained one of the 500 seats in the National Assembly.

+Mpaka Mawete Ruffin gained the seat of Kimvula in Bas-Congo.